svanderburg/nix-processmgmt/README.md

 Examples
 ========
-This repository contains three example systems, that can be found in the `examples/` folder:
+This repository contains a number of example systems, that can be found in the `examples/` folder:

 * `webapps-sysvinit` is a processes configuration set using the example `webapp`